cybertec-postgresql/pgwatch/README.md

 $ docker compose logs --follow
 ```

-Or you may check the log or a particular service:
+Or you may check the log of a particular service:
 ```shell
 $ docker compose logs pgwatch3 --follow
 ```